-As detailed by the Houston Press, a bright college student named Jennifer Hollis had a fake Lyme diagnosis which she tried to treat using MMS bleach.
+As detailed by the Houston Press, a bright college student named Jennifer Hollis had a fake Lyme diagnosis that she tried to treat using MMS bleach.
 With her depression untreated, she died by suicide.

 Harmful effects of chlorine dioxide exposure

 Allison Lardieri , Carmen Cheng, S. Christopher Jones, and Lynda McCulley

 FDA, Silver Spring, MD, USA

 Chlorine dioxide (CD) products are often marketed under various names (e.g., Miracle Mineral Solution, 28% sodium chlorite) and touted as a cure-all for autism, malaria, cancer, and most recently, coronavirus disease 2019 (COVID-19).
 However, there is no published evidence to support these claims.

 CD products are a mixture of sodium chlorite and an acidic solution.
 Concentrated CD is not intended for human consumption, and in this letter, we describe acute toxicity associated with it.

 The U.S. Food and Drug Administration (FDA) recently issued a consumer warning for CD products with misleading health claims and reports of adverse effects (gastrointestinal symptoms, dehydration, hypotension) [1,2].
 Published case reports also describe CD toxicities including methemoglobinemia, hemolytic anemia, toxic irritant dermatitis and Kikuchi-Fujimoto disease [3–7].